pnp/powershell/documentation/Remove-PnPCustomAction.md

 ```

 ### -Identity
-The id or name of the CustomAction that needs to be removed or a CustomAction instance itself
+The id or name of the CustomAction that needs to be removed or a CustomAction instance itself.

 ```yaml
 Type: UserCustomActionPipeBind